Andrew235-art/sql_data_analysis/README.md

-# data_repo_02
+# sql_sample_files
-Sample collection of sql files showing how to write and use SQL queries i.e MySQL to manipulate data.
+Sample collection of sample sql files giving a few highlights of where I am at when it comes to dealing with writing and using MySQL language to manipulate data.